onoi/http-request/README.md

 - `HttpRequest` interface
 - `CurlRequest` as cURL implementation of the `HttpRequest`
-- `CachedCurlRequest` extends `CurlRequest` to support low-level caching on repeated requests
+- `CachedCurlRequest` to support low-level caching on repeated `CurlRequest` requests
 - `MultiCurlRequest` to make use of the cURL multi stack feature
-- `AsyncRequest` to create asynchronous socket connections
+- `SocketRequest` to create asynchronous socket connections

 ## Requirements